Passing the source address to the backend

 dnsdist, as a load-balancer, receives the UDP datagrams and terminates the TCP connections with the client.
 It therefore knows the source IP address and port of that client, as well as the original destination address, port, and protocol.
 Very often the backend needs to know that information as well, to pass EDNS Client Subnet to an authoritative server, to do GeoIP-based processing or even custom filtering.

-There are several ways to pass that information using dnsdist: EDNS Client Subnet, X-Proxied-For and the Proxy Protocol.
+There are several ways to pass that information using dnsdist: the Proxy Protocol and EDNS Client Subnet.

 Using EDNS Client Subnet